Seneca-ICTOER/OSL745/docs/Labs/lab10.md

 description: Hosting Wordpress using AWS Elastic Beanstalk
 ---

+# Lab 10 - Elastic Beanstalk
+## Overview

+This week's lab will cover the following:

+- Configuring Elastic Beanstalk
+- Installing and configuring Wordpress

-## Task 3: Wordpress Source Code Modification
+## Investigation 1: Wordpress Source Code Modification

 ### Explanation

-When you install Wordpress, you can simply upload the source code and the first time you load the webpage, you'll be asked for database connector information.
+When you have installed Wordpress previously, you simply uploaded the source code and the first time you load the webpage, provided the database connector information.
 However, Elastic Beanstalk applications are meant to be disposable.

 Normally, when you add that database connector info, it is saved in a file called _wp-config.php_ on the webserver VM.
 This is fine for a traditional setup.
 However, **_in Elastic Beanstalk, changes made to static HTML or PHP are not saved if the Beanstalk application restarts_**, which it will do often.
 Whenever the application restarts, it will reload from the source zip file and the original, empty connector file.
 If you did this the traditional way, you'd have to constantly re-enter your DB connector info every time you started up your Learner Lab environment.